Las Vegas Strip violence causes security, room rate increase

 Fights along Las Vegas’ tourist corridor over the weekend have caused some casino operators to increase both security measures and room rates.

-Numerous fights over the weekend along Las Vegas’ tourist corridor have caused some casino operators to increase both security measures and room rates in an effort to quell the violence.
+Numerous fights over the weekend along Las Vegas’ tourist corridor have caused at least one casino operator to increase both security measures and room rates in an effort to quell the violence.

 Capt.
 Patricia Spencer, head of Las Vegas Metropolitan Police Department’s downtown area command, addressed the media Tuesday afternoon to discuss the “numerous violent events” along the tourist corridor over Labor Day weekend.